overshare/overshare-kit/README.md

 - Built-in integration with popular third-party services like App.net, Instapaper, and more.

+- Built-in integration with Branch.io, enabling custom downloads for every new user.

 - Complete multi-account management, including authentication and storing credentials securely in the Keychain.

 - Killer text editing views with as-you-type Twitter syntax highlighting, [Riposte](http://riposteapp.net)-style swipe gesture cursor navigation, and automatic smart quotes.